-At Clockwise, we optimize calendars for tens of thousands of users across companies including Slack, Asana, and Spotify.
+At Clockwise, we do schedule optimization for tens of thousands of calendars across companies including Slack and Spotify.
 We wanted to see how COVID-19 was impacting people’s schedules and time allocation.
 Specifically, we wanted to know whether mandatory WFH is making workers more or less busy.

 We found workers are definitely getting busier, working longer hours, and seeing our calendars get more chaotic.